-After the long summer season, fall brings good tidings by providing a good harvest.
+After the long summer season, fall brings good tidings by providing a beautiful, delicious harvest.
 This year, I celebrated by harvesting buckets of tomatoes and peppers and roasting some pumpkins in the oven.
 During this first bountiful harvest, I was thrilled to collaborate with Kacey, a Lifestyle Blogger + Creator for a lifestyle photography shoot.
-I couldn’t have been happier to get our harvest picked, as it gave me a moment of calm in the rush that the change of season ushered in.
+I couldn’t have been happier to get our harvest picked!
+It gave me a moment of calm in the rush that the change of season ushered in.

-For our fall harvest dinner, I baked a fresh, gluten-free pumpkin cake with a caramel buttercream frosting and a caramel drizzle with some pecans sprinkled on top.
-Cakes are also beautiful to photograph so I was looking forward to adding the cake to our composition, because cakes are so stunning to photograph!
+For my contribution, I baked a fresh, gluten-free pumpkin cake with a caramel buttercream frosting and a caramel drizzle for our harvest banquet.
+I was looking forward to adding the cake to our composition, because cakes are so stunning to photograph!

-I also roasted a few grills worth of poblanos, which quickly got turned into a creamy, green poblano soup, topped with caramelized bacon and onions and a sprinkle of cilantro.
-It has just a hint of spiciness, but the cream is blended perfectly to make sure it isn’t too much.
-Both of these will be debuting soon so hang on for the recipes!
+I also roasted tons of poblanos, which turned into a creamy, green poblano soup, topped with caramelized bacon, onions and a sprinkle of cilantro.
+It had just a hint of spiciness, and the consistency was perfect once the cream was added!
+Hang tight for the recipes, because both of these will be debuting soon!

-Kacey made the most beautiful stuffed acorn squash to add onto our tablescape which were a dream to photograph.
+Kacey made the most beautiful stuffed acorn squash to add onto our tablescape, which were a dream to photograph.
 They pulled in beautiful colors and textures which always catch the eye.
 Lifestyle photography is such a great asset for a lifestyle or food blogger to have for all the blogs and content that they create!

 To decorate our table, I put together some autumn-inspired florals.
-I used fresh roses from Grace Rose Farm and a mix of calendula, dried corn/milo from the garden, and some celosia that blended in perfectly!
-With orange, pink, yellow, and creams it was the perfect autumn palette!
+I used fresh roses from Grace Rose Farm and a mix of calendula, dried corn/milo, and some celosia that blended perfectly!
+It became the perfect autumn color palette with the beautiful oranges, pinks, yellows, and creams!

-I had originally planned on doing a dried install of all my corn stalks and grasses, but didn’t have the time, sigh.
-Fall was so hectic this year so an important aspect of being creative it is know your limits.
-Especially when it comes to being a multitasker .
-Our little bouquet was so stunning that I didn’t mind the change and instead added two baskets full of corn and milo on each end of the table.
-I wanted to use the dried corn stalks and milo in the bouquet to pull in some of the pieces from the garden.
-I love mixing up grasses or local plants in all of my bouquets but this one had so much texture and colors that I was fully smitten.. guess I might just have to pull this in for Thanksgiving too!
+I had originally planned on doing a dried installation of all my corn stalks and grasses, but didn’t have the time!
+Fall was so hectic this year so an important aspect of being creative it knowing your limits.
+Especially when it comes to being a multitasker.
+Our little bouquet was so stunning that I didn’t mind the change in plans.
+And, instead, I added two baskets full of corn and milo on each end of the table.
+I used dried corn stalks and milo in the bouquets to pull in some of the pieces from the garden.
+I love mixing up grasses or local plants in all of my bouquets!
+And these ones had so much texture and colors that I was fully smitten.. guess I might just have to pull this in for Thanksgiving too!

 Backyard Fall Tablescape

-For our tablescape, I collected a few mixed pieces from the cupboard and played with both vintage and modern!
-I had a gorgeous new set of plates from West Elm I had purchased this summer and mixed the layers with a set of vintage floral plates.
+For our tablescape, I collected a few mixed pieces from the cupboard and played with both vintage and modern feels!
+I purchased a gorgeous set of plates from West Elm this summer and mixed them with a set of vintage plates.
 I had seen a reoccurring trend this year, which is mix/matched table sets!
-We think this is because COVID forced family’s to pool together whatever they had so we went off this idea and pulled in two white plates from Kacey’s with a set of pink glasses to mix up the center settings.
+We think this is because COVID forced family’s to pool together whatever they had during these tough times!
+So we went off this idea and pulled in two white plates with a set of pink glasses to mix up the center settings.
 I have to say that I hope this trend stays because I love the mixed/match style!
-My favorite pieces from this table are the vintage coupe glasses I picked up from a local antique store and the caramel water glasses from Bella Cose in Jackson Hole.
-The second my eyes fell upon these beauties, I knew they were destined for a glorious tablescape!
+One of my favorite pieces from this table is the vintage coupe glasses I picked up from a local antique store.
+I also love the caramel water glasses from Bella Cose in Jackson Hole.
+The moment my eyes fell upon these beauties, I knew they were destined for a glorious tablescape!

-We also played with rich yellows by using an April Cornell table runner with the CUTEST napkins that had gold tassels.
+We also played with rich yellows by using an April Cornell table runner!
+We also added the CUTEST napkins that had gold tassels.
 Both of these came from our amazing local home and kitchen store, Cottonwood Kitchen + Home.

-All of these elements came together to make sure that our table was warm and inviting, along with super delicious!
+All of these elements came together to ensure that our table was warm, inviting, and super delicious!

 Oh, and we couldn’t forget to invite some of my favorite guests – my chickens!
-Since the garden has been harvested, I’m now able to let our little chickens run around and not have to worry about all of our tomatoes getting eaten.
+Since the garden was finally harvested, I was able to let our little chickens run around and not have to worry about the goods getting eaten.
 We love them to death, but I really get sick of chasing them out of the garden (and sometimes even my house!)